Skip to main content

 That’s why Hiett became concerned when a growing number of people, including her students, were diagnosed with cancer.

-“When children started being diagnosed with leukemia, people in the community looked to me for
+“When children started being diagnosed with leukemia, people in the community looked to me for answers

 By Jenny Wells-Hosley